phu0ngng/nccl/docs/userguide/source/api/types.rst

   Set the graph usage mode for the communicator.
 It support three possible values: 0 (no graphs), 1 (one graph) and 2 (either multiple graphs or mix of graph and non-graph).
 The default value is 2.

+ .. c:macro:: maxP2pPeers

+  Set the maximum number of peers any rank will concurrently communicate with using P2P communication.
+Setting this value will influence all send/recv and send/recv-based collectives (all-to-all, scatter, gather).
+Values less than one or greater than the number of ranks will default to the number of ranks in the communicator.

 .. _ncclsiminfo:

 ncclSimInfo_t